Administrative Policies and Procedures Manual - Policy 2300: Inspection of Public Records

 Date Originally Issued: 11-01-2006

-Authorized by UNM Regents' Policy 2.17 "Public Access to University Records"
+Authorized by RPM 2.17 ("Public Access to University Records")

 The University is committed to fully complying with IPRA, and to making certain that pertinent University policies conform to existing IPRA requirements.
 Nevertheless, the right of public inspection under IPRA is subject to certain exceptions.
 The right of public inspection is limited to existing public records, and the University is not required to create a public record that does not otherwise exist.
 Exceptions to the right to inspect public records that are specifically listed in IPRA include, but are not limited to, medical records, letters of reference concerning employment, licensing or permits, matters of opinion in personnel or student files, confidential law enforcement records, documents covered by the Confidential Materials Act, trade secrets, attorney-client privileged information, and records that are considered non-public "as otherwise provided by law."
 Listing every kind of record that is exempt from IPRA disclosure requirements is not practical, and no attempt has been made in this and the related policies to interpret the application of IPRA to every kind of record that may become the subject of an IPRA request.
 However, some examples of records that the University considers exempt from public disclosure under IPRA include employee Social Security numbers, personnel evaluations, opinions regarding whether a person would be re-hired or regarding why an applicant was not hired, proprietary and protected information provided by a third party, and data relating to intellectual property or research that may result in patentable inventions, significant discoveries, or publications.
 If a document contains both exempt and non-exempt information, the University must separate the non-exempt material and make it available for inspection.

 Medical records are exempt from public inspection under IPRA.
-Individuals requesting copies of medical records should contact the specific hospital, center, or clinic that rendered care, such as UNM Hospital, Cancer Research and Treatment Center, Family Practice Clinic, Children's Psychiatric Center, or Carrie Tingley Hospital for procedures and the applicable fee schedule.
+Individuals requesting copies of medical records should contact the specific hospital, center, or clinic that rendered care, such as UNM Hospitals, UNM Cancer Center, Children's Psychiatric Center, or Carrie Tingley Hospital for procedures and the applicable fee schedule.
 Medical records are covered by the Health Insurance Portability and Accountability Act (HIPAA) as described on the University Health Sciences Center HIPAA web page.
-Student records are exempt from public inspection as provided under the Family Educational Rights and Privacy Act (“FERPA”).
-Students requesting their records should contact the University Registrar or the Student Health Center as appropriate.
-If student records are requested, the University will comply with FERPA which pertains to all student records.
+Education records are exempt from public inspection as provided under the Family Educational Rights and Privacy Act (FERPA).
+Students requesting their records should contact the University Registrar or the Student Health and Counseling Center, as appropriate.
+If education records are requested, the University will comply with FERPA, which pertains to all education records.

-The University Custodian of Public Records (the "Custodian"), in the Office of University Counsel, is the official custodian of public records for the University, including the Health Sciences Center and the branch campuses.
-The President of the University shall provide information on the University's website concerning how to contact the Custodian.
+The University Custodian of Public Records (the "Custodian"), is the official custodian of public records for the University, including the Health Sciences Center and the branch campuses.
+Information on the University's Public Records website explains how to contact the Custodian.
 The Custodian is responsible for:

 - responding to all requests to inspect public records;